Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 7. Implementation Strategy

-Depending on your overhead costs and services prices, you can determine how many clients you’ll need to win in order to reach your profit goals.
+Depending on your overhead costs and prices, you can determine how many clients you’ll need to win in order to reach your profit goals.

 In your implementation strategy, you can get as specific as you’d like and include things such as: